vladich/pg_jitter/README.md

 ## Stability

 The current source code can be considered beta-quality.
-It passes all standard Postgres regression tests and shows good improvements in performance tests.
+It passes all standard Postgres regression tests on all supported platforms and shows good improvements in performance tests.
+It also successfully passes ~7M test cases of SqlLogicTest.
 But it lacks large-scale production verification (yet).
 Stay tuned.

 ## Quick Start